-A short time ago, I wrote an article detailing which Roe Buck you should cull during April, as chance has it, a Murder Buck is just such an example, and the first Roe Buck of the new season taken here at County Deer Stalking.
+A short time ago, we published an article which looked at, which Roebuck you should cull during April.
+As chance has it, a Murder Buck is just such an example and coincidentally, was the first Roebuck of the new season taken here at County Deer Stalking.
 Murder Buck's are prime examples of the type of deer that should be culled during April as a part of your deer management plan.

-Put simply a Murder Buck is a mature Roe Buck that has antlers devoid of any tines.
-That is to say the antlers will resemble two long spikes, without the traditional brow and rear tines, or points.
-The reason that this type of beast is called a 'Murder Buck' comes from the damage that this type of buck can cause to an opponent.
+Put simply a Murder Buck is a mature Roebuck that has antlers devoid of any tines.
+That is to say the antlers will resemble two long spikes, without the traditional brow and rear antler tines.
+The reason that this type of beast is called a 'Murder Buck' comes from the damage that this type of buck can cause to an opponent when sparring.

 (Left: A murder Buck shot at County Deer Stalking by M. Stokes - July 2014)

-From the later part of April testosterone levels rise in Roe Buck and they become increasingly territorial and aggressive to one another.
-It will be common place as the summer progresses toward the Rut in late July, for Roe Buck to be seen sparring in an attempt to win mating rates with the resident Does.
+From the later part of April testosterone levels rise in Roebuck and they become increasingly territorial and aggressive to one another.
+It will be common place as the summer progresses toward the Rut in late July, for Roebuck to be seen sparring in an attempt to win mating rights with the resident females.

 Whilst a typical set of antlers with tines will 'lock' when sparring, a set of antlers without tines will not.
 The resultant injury to an opponant buck may be serious or even deadly.

-It is for this reason that the sensible deer manager will weed out these type of non typical malformed heads at the first opportunity, or at any rate ideally before the Roe Buck start sparring.
+It is for this reason that the sensible deer manager will weed out these type of non typical malformed heads at the first opportunity, or at any rate ideally before May when the Roebuck start to spar.
 Failure to do so may result in the loss of more promising animals.